-The voting rights for the shares held by the Flughafen Wien employee foundation are exercised by the managing board of this entity.
-The appointment to or dismissal of members from the foundation's managing board requires the approval of the advisory board of the Flughafen Wien employee foundation, whereby a simple majority is required for such decisions.
+5. Control of voting rights for the shares held by the employee foundation bers from the foundation's managing board requires the approval of the advisory board of the Flughafen Wien employee foundation, whereby a simple majority is required for such decisions.
 The advisory board is comprised of five members, with two members each delegated by employees and the employer.
 These four members unanimously elect a fifth person to serve as the chairman of the advisory board.